jonlpersson/ed-latimore/site/_posts/2022-08-02-how-to-dress-as-a-muscular-man.md

 Read my [No BS guide to be a more attractive guy](https://edlatimore.com/how-to-be-an-attractive-man/) to learn exactly how your shirts should fit.
 Because women overwhelmingly choose guys with muscular physiques,<sup>[2](#fn:2){: .footnote}</sup> I also talk a lot about how attractiveness is more than just about the clothes you wear.

 ***Again, this is [Tappered Menswear](https://taperedmenswear.com?ref=12) is the single best place to get these types of clothes.
-It's in the name!.***
+It’s in the name!.***

 ## Choose pants with thigh room

 Large hamstrings and quads are terrorists for slim-fit jeans.
-If you get them on they either don't fit your waist or get shredded in the process.
+If you get them on they either don’t fit your waist or get shredded in the process.
 This leaves men with muscular bodies wearing ridiculously baggy pants.

 —Think Mase and Diddy in the 90s.
 No amount of acid wash and ripped-up stylizing can hide ill-fitting pants.